Kotlin/KEEP/notes/value-classes.md

 ### Valhalla arrays

 Project Valhalla promises to unify arrays of JVM primitives (both built-in and user-defined ones) so that they can be used in a generic fashion by generic code.
-However, at the time of writing, the plan on how exactly this will be achieved and, more importantly, what exactly will happen to legacy `int[]` types with respect to their unification with Valhalla arrays of primitives in not clear.
+However, at the time of writing, the plan on how exactly this will be achieved and, more importantly, what exactly will happen to legacy `int[]` types with respect to their unification with Valhalla arrays of primitives is not clear.
 The other challenge is that the timeline for Valhalla is not clear either, but the problem with arrays needs to be solved for value classes in Kotlin regardless of Valhalla.

 ### Reified value arrays